Your Guide to Thursday

 Two Films, Awards Night, Twentieth, and an After Party

-Thursday after dark activities include a screening of Face of a Nation, a documentary by Mina Chow looking at the demise the World Fair.
+Thursday after dark activities include a screening of Face of a Nation, a documentary by Mina Chow exploring why America abandoned World's Fairs.
 Watch it at ROW DTLA, earn 2 AIA HSW credits, and stay for a reception with the film maker before heading over to Awards Night at Ace Hotel.
 The awards celebration is followed by an After Party Upstairs at Ace, featuring a pop-up installation by Dopium LA.
 Don’t miss the opening night for a new exhibition called Videre Licet, a collaboration between artist Daniele Albright and design curator Stefan Lawrence with Henzel Studio at Twentieth.
 Head over to Culver City for a film screening at Tom Dixon of Contemporary Days, a documentary about Lucienne and Robin Day (featuring an interview with Tom Dixon) or Helms Bakery for a talk about design and wellness followed by a reception.